 - Common Core learning standards do not tell the teacher how to teach. - Common Core standards allow the curriculum, specific books, lesson plans and classroom exercises to be left up to each district. - With Common Core standards, students will develop the ability to solve problems as they arise.
 That's a real-life skill. - We don't know what the jobs of tomorrow will look like.
 Common Core teaches students to analyze a situation and solve problems. - Business leaders need critical thinkers who solve problems.
-These skills are at the center of Common Core standards. - As jobs in the 21st Century continue to change, business leaders need people who can help the business evolve to meet them. - Common Core standards will help students as future college students and employees - be more successful. - Businesses need employees who have critical thinking and problem-solving skills.
+These skills are at the center of Common Core standards. - As jobs in the 21st Century continue to change, business leaders need people who can help the business evolve to meet them. - Common Core standards will help students as future college students and employees - be more successful. - Businesses need employees who have critical thinking and problemsolving skills.
 Common Core standards focus on these capabilities. - Capable employees are critical to the health of individual businesses and to Orange County's economy.
 Common Core supports this. - Common Core raises learning standards.
-Students are helped to succeed when family members encourage them to persist.
+Students are more likely to succeed when family members encourage them to persist. - Parents are encouraged to form a team with your child's teachers to support your child.
+Teachers want you to be involved with your child's education.